 Providing a home means many things, including building a support system that addresses all aspects of personal well-being.
 Positive experiences and interactions with others elevate an individual’s self-worth.
 These experiences help St. Louis Center residents reach their full human potential.

-At the core of St. Louis Center are its services.
+At the core of St. Louis Center are its services and programs.
 St. Louis Center staff members work with residents’ parents, guardians, direct care professionals, and caseworkers to ensure that each resident’s specific needs are met.
 Services include on-site nursing staff, social work department, and specialized food preparation of home-cooked meals accommodating individual dietary needs.